-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for sociologists is $79,750.
+According to the U.S. Bureau of Labor Statistics’ 2022 Occupational Employment Statistics, the median national annual salary for sociologists is $98,590 while psychologists earned $90,130.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Because of the wide array of career opportunities available to social-personality psychologists, it is hard to accurately estimate the median annual income for these professionals.

 Social-personality psychologists are employed in a wide variety of work settings:

 - Research labs and clinics

 In these environments they may perform these exceptional tasks along with the above duties: